bhdn/supybot-telegram-bridge/README.md

 6. Either update the supybot's bot configuration manually or run `supybot-wizard` again and fill `tgChatId` and `tgid` from the output of the script from the previous step.
-7. Ensure `TelegramBridge` is in the list of plugins to load automatically
+7. Ensure `TelegramBridge` is in the list of plugins to load automatically.
+   Loading the bot using supybot commmand `load` currently does not work.
 8. Run `supybot <YOURBOT.conf>`.
 9. Enjoy